sekoyo/react-image-crop/README.md

 Show the crop area as a circle.
 If your aspect is not 1 (a square) then the circle will be warped into an oval shape.
 Defaults to `false`.

+#### scale (optional)

+If a parent element is zoomed or scaled, you can pass in the scale factor in order to correct the cropping bounds.
+Defaults to `1`.

 ## FAQ

 ### What about showing the crop on the client?